m-augustine/censys-take-home/README.md

 IPGeoLocator uses the free GeoLite2 database provided by MaxMind.
 When run in a Kubernetes cluster, the database will be easy to keep up-to-date.

-The container is built automatically usuing github actions and pushed to a public repository in Docker Hub: mmaugust/ipgeolocator.

 ### Built With

 IPGeoLocator was built on the following technologies: